garrett-kirsch/hugo-mock-landing-page-domain-name/USER_STORIES.md

 ### Illustrated Features

-- As a teacher, I leverage Pieces to give my students free experience with using AI tools in programming.
+- As a teacher, I leverage Pieces to give my students free experience with using AI tools in programming without being beholden to one LLM.
-- As a data scientist, I utilize the Workstream Pattern Engine to recognize common data processing patterns and optimize my workflow.
-- As a security researcher, Pieces allows me to archive useful security testing scripts and exploits.
+- As a student, Pieces lets me easily save screenshots of code from lecture slides that I would otherwise have to type out by hand.
-- As a project manager, Pieces keeps track of commonly used scripts shared across teams.
+- As a project manager, Pieces keeps track of commonly used scripts shared across teams, allowing us to more effectively share highly used code.
-- As a developer working on large projects, Pieces helps me retrieve relevant code snippets using AI-powered search.
+- As a developer working on large projects, Pieces helps me retrieve relevant code snippets using AI-powered search, saving hours of time.
-- As a QA engineer, I use the Workstream Pattern Engine to detect and generate test case templates, streamlining my testing process.
+- As a professional, I use the Workstream Pattern Engine to track my activity across platforms and make sure that I never forget an important email, Slack message, or task.

 ### Other features